thycotic/rabbitmq-helper/docs/usecases/federation/README.md

 ```

-> IMPORTANT: Federation will not initiate for queues that are not bound or have never been consumer, even if all policies are correct.
+> IMPORTANT: Federation will not initiate for queues that are not bound or have never been consumed, even if all policies are correct.
 In order words, If node A is the upstream of B and B has consumers, unless A was consumed at least once, the queues in B will be created but will be empty.